wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ## Looking Ahead

+The look ahead is even more exciting than the look back!

+### The Next-Gen Engine

-- Wasmi 2.0 and its new executor.
+Wasmi 2.0 and its new executor.

+- Make use of Rust's [`become` keyword]() once stable.
-    - Make use of Rust's `become` once stable, prepare instruction dispatch for it.
+- Make use of Rust's [`#[loop_match]` attribute]() once stable.
+- 4 modes of execution:
+    - direct-threaded code: fastest option
+    - indirect-threaded code: fast option with lower memory consumption
+    - loop-call dispatch: portable, direct-dispatch
+    - loop-match dispatch: portable, indirect-dispatch
 - Direct threaded code, inspired by Stitch for even faster execution performance.
 - Encodings all immediates in bytecode inline - removing the need for function local constants bloating up the stack.
 - Wasm module preprocessing for even faster Wasm module instantiations.
 - Instance related bytecode to speed-up code with interacts heavily with instance data.
 - Accumulator based interpreter architecture for maximum execution performance.

+### Full Wasm 3.0 Support

 - Full Wasm 3.0 support: Wasm `function-references`, `exception-handling` and `gc` proposal implementation.

 ## Try It Out!

 - Wasmi can now be used as a backend in Wasmer, broadening its applicability in the Wasm ecosystem.
+- Wasmi already has many different [big users](https://github.com/wasmi-labs/wasmi#used-by).

+## Special Thanks

+- Stellar Development Foundation for their generous sponsoring of Wasmi development.
+- E.J.Bruel whom I met on [RustWeek25 in Utrecht](https://2025.rustweek.org/) and with whom I had an amazing nerd conversation about Wasm interpreters.
+Check out his inspiring [`makepad-stitch` Wasm interpreter](https://github.com/makepad/stitch).

 ## What has happened since last blog post